nicobast/locusmental_wp1_tasks/eeg/readme_EEG_with_LSL.md

-* currently implemented in auditory\_oddball --> implement to other tasks
+* reduced number of trials in all tasks
-* reduced number of trials
+* in between cartoon do not play automatically on presentation screen
 * config file for labRecorder needs to be setup on recording PC
 * test with TX300 eye tracking
 * test with caps